19hours/sg-statutes/Acts/National Environment Agency Act.md

 47\.—(1) Except for the purpose of the performance of his duties or the exercise of his functions or when lawfully required to do so by any court or under the provisions of any written law, no person who is or has been —

-(a) a member, an officer, an employee or an agent of the Agency; or
+(a) a member, an officer, an employee, an auxiliary officer or an agent of the Agency; or

+[Act 4 of 2016 wef 01/05/2016]

 (b) a member of a committee of the Agency,